Dr-Groot/ReadBook/README.md

 **Post-Processing**

 Computer also do some mistake (OCR make some spelling mistake while recognition), So here will try to correct it.

+**So in iOS we use Vision for the OCR Process**

+Thank You, Happy Learning!